 Snow Reporter’s Notes

-Summit winds are expected to be out of the northwest at 25 - 45 miles per hour and winds of that speed and direction may affect our lift operations.
-As always, please stay tuned to Stowe.com/Alerts or to the My Epic App for the most up-to-date lift status information.
+Upper mountain winds are forecast to be out of the northwest at 15 – 30 miles per hour and winds of those speeds usually do not affect our lift operations.
+As always though, stay tuned to stowe.com/alerts, the My Epic App or our electronic trail maps in the base areas for the most up-to-date status information.

-We plan to operate 7 uphill lifts tomorrow, along with the Over Easy Transfer Gondola, and first chair is scheduled to load on the FourRunner Quad and Sunrise Six at 8am.
+We plan to operate 10 uphill lifts tomorrow, along with the Over Easy Transfer Gondola, and first chair is scheduled on the FourRunner Quad and Sunrise lift at 8am.

-Skiers & riders will be getting down the mountain on an estimated 95 open trails tomorrow, totaling 354 acres of top to bottom skiing and riding on Vermont’s highest peak.
-Please note, Toll House area terrain is open for ski/ride back to lodging, but there is no return lift service.
+Skiers & riders will be getting down the mountain on 124 classic Stowe trails tomorrow, totaling 522 acres of top to bottom skiing and riding on Vermont’s highest peak.

-Our snowmaking base depths range from 18-40 inches with high-end packed powder and powder surface conditions.
+Our snowmaking base depths range from at least 30 - 60 inches with packed powder and powder surface conditions expected to continue tomorrow.

 Hope you had a great day on the slopes!